De Bruijn index: Formal definition

-Alternatives to De Bruijn indices
+Alternatives to de Bruijn indices

 When using the standard "named" representation of λ-terms, where variables are treated as labels or strings, one must explicitly handle α-conversion when defining any operation on the terms.
 In practice this is cumbersome, inefficient, and often error-prone.
 It has therefore led to the search for different representations of such terms.
 On the other hand, the named representation of λ-terms is more pervasive and can be more immediately understandable by others because the variables can be given descriptive names.
-Thus, even if a system uses De Bruijn indices internally, it will present a user interface with names.
+Thus, even if a system uses de Bruijn indices internally, it will usually present a user interface with names.